Interest rates in 2025: When will interest rates go down?

 Who has the highest interest rates right now?

-The cost of borrowing money generally moves in line with the cash rate set by the RBA.
-Banks and lenders will consider a range of factors when setting loan rates, but the cash rate is a key factor.
+The cost of borrowing money generally moves in line with the RBA’s cash rate.
+Banks and lenders consider a range of factors when setting loan rates, but the cash rate is a key factor.

 Since mid-2022, the average borrower’s mortgage repayments have increased by 49 per cent, according to RateCity.